 West Chester University West Chester, Pennsylvania

-Contact Football Camps is please to announce its second summer at West Chester University.
+Contact Football Camps is please to announce its third summer at West Chester University.
 This football camp works on the fundamentals of both offense and defense, while providing a fun environment for campers!

 - Individual Camp ages 8-18

 - Contact Drills and Scrimmages

 - Daily training to develop speed, strength and agility

 West Chester University utilizes nine top-notch facilities for its 24 intercollegiate athletic programs.
 From state-of-the-art upgrades to the school’s football field, which doubles as home to the men’s and women’s outdoor track & field squads, to the traditional surroundings of Hollinger Field House nestled in the hub of North Campus, West Chester has played host to NCAA championship events, regional finals and conference titles.

 Zwaan has won three PSAC Eastern Division titles (2004, 2007 and 2008) while copping Coach of the Year plaudits each time.
 He has guided the Golden Rams to the NCAA II playoffs five times while authoring the third-most wins in school history and steering the institution to the national semifinals for the very first time in just his second year at the helm.Read Full Bio